An overview of SBID members’ CPD talks at the Interiors Design Summit.

 Here is an overview of each of their talks.

 The science of colour psychology, not be confused with colour symbolism or colour association, identifies and strategically applies the role of colour to influence mood, behaviour and positive interaction.
 Our reaction is largely unconscious; however colour is the first thing people notice whether that is a product or an interior.

-My CPD talk focused on business and publically accessed spaces and how, by harnessing the power of colour, it can become a powerful sales tool in the customer facing area and a powerful tool to support a productive happy, more motivated work force.
+My CPD talk focused on business and publicly accessed spaces and how, by harnessing the power of colour, it can become a powerful sales tool in the customer facing area and a powerful tool to support a productive happy, more motivated work force.

 Colour is a very powerful phenomenon that is used to influence us every day of our lives.
 It influences our behaviour and feelings, making us move more quickly, feel more relaxed, eat more and spend more.

 As human beings it’s in our nature to feel and respond to harmony and balance.
 Colours are not seen in isolation.
 So when we experience overwhelming, clashing or jarring colour schemes, particularly over time, it causes stress, dis-comfort and dis-ease and all of the business implications related to those issues.

 A workplace overwhelmed with colour can be as detrimental as one lacking in colour.
 It’s not about using colour for colours sake, as mere decoration or an afterthought.
 It’s about using the right combination of tones with purpose and intent.
 After all, supported and healthy staff equals profitable business.

 Such a vast subject and like Johnny I ran out of time for questions.
 For more information you can contact me at [email protected] and you can read Vanessa’s review of my chapter Colour in Interiors from the leading industry book Colour design: Theories and applications in the Society Journal Volume 2 | Issue 3 | 2013